descroixraphael-dev/TF_bridge_different_RMW/README.md

   place to encode any fixed mounting/calibration offsets, whatever they are for your setup.
-- **Networking**: `RELAY_HOST`/`RELAY_PORT` need to match your actual network layout — same idea as ASTRO/Tello (one relay talks to `127.0.0.1` if both processes share a machine, or a real IP if not).
+- **Networking**: `RELAY_HOST`/`RELAY_PORT` need to match your actual network layout — same idea as ASTRO/Tello.